 My name is Gordon Cooke and welcome to my site no matter how you arrived.
-I am a lecturer in biological sciences and I am also an active research scientist.
-I completed my PhD in 2004 in IT Tallaght before being appointed as a Newman Scholar in UCD where I undertook research into Barrett’s Metaplasia.
+I am a lecturer in the School of Chemical & BioPharmaceutical Sciences and I am also an active research scientist.
+I completed my PhD in 2004 in IT Tallaght before being appointed as a Newman Fellow in UCD where I undertook research into Barrett’s Metaplasia.
 After two years in UCD I went travelling with my wife across Russia, on the trans Mongolian railway then in to Mongolia and China, South East Asia and Australia before ending up in New Zealand where I worked in the School of Nursing at the University of Auckland as a Research Assistant.
 I then returned to Ireland after a year and went to work for Prof. Seamas Donnelly in UCD.
 Here I was involved in a number of SFI Program Grant Projects looking into various fibrotic diseases of the respiratory system including idiopathic pulmonary fibrosis, sarcoidosis and cystic fibrosis.
 I then worked for a year with Prof. Michael Keane’s group where I gained an interest in extracellular vesicles, like exosomes, and their role in disease.

-Since joining the Institute of Technology Tallaght in August 2016 I’ve had a chance to develop my own research interests.
-Together with my colleague Dr. Emma Caraher I now supervise 2 postgraduate researchers.
-You can find more info about our group, my publications and our research at the links below.
+Since joining Technological University Dublin in August 2016 I’ve had a chance to develop my own research interests.
+Together with my colleagues Dr. Emma Caraher & Dr. Fintan Kelleher, I now co-supervise 4 postgraduate researchers.
+You can find more info about our group, publications, and our research at the links below.
 Get in touch if you think we could collaborate.